When a loved one is missing for an extended period of time, not only can it be emotionally traumatic, but there may also be additional difficulties.

 If you meet the criteria and understand what has been outlined in the overview download, you might wish to apply for Guardianship.
 There is a process to follow, and below is a document to help you through this.
 You will need to apply using a ‘Part 8’ court claim form which is available at the Gov.UK website.

 Whilst this information has been provided in good faith, it should not be taken as legal advice.
 You may need to employ a solicitor if you wish to make a guardianship application.
-Call us on 116 000 as we may be able to put you in touch with organisations who can help.

 If you would like to apply, please download our guidance below.Download guidance